 How To Lose 30 Pounds In 30 Days With Exercise?

-When looking to shed those extra pounds exercise is always recommended because it helps to increase metabolism, which in turn helps your body burn more calories a day.
+When looking to shed those extra pounds, exercise is always recommended because it helps increase metabolism, which helps your body burn more calories a day.
 Exercise also increases your muscle mass, and the more muscle you have, the more calories you burn throughout the day, whether you are working out or while at rest (3).

-However, in relation to using exercise to lose 30 pounds in 30 days, this remains an impossible feat.
+However, about using exercise to lose 30 pounds in 30 days, this remains an impossible feat.
 As above-mentioned, to 30 pounds in a month, you would have to burn 3500 calories a day, which translates to eating more than 3500 cals a day.

 Most people do not consume this much food energy in a day and you can not burn what you don’t consume/have.